hayeshaugen/uxgems/README.md

 Describe why and how an anti-pattern doesn't work.

 Attention pollution.
-Design outside of the confines of the object - it exists in many contexts.
+Design outside of the confines of the object - it exists in many contexts. e.g. airline app used both casually at home and urgently while in line.

 - Notifiers
     - [Sounds](sounds.md)